 Protein and MAb Purification Resins

-A high flow agarose base matrix is the back bone of each Praesto resin, with a porosity and pore structure ideal for the purification of large, complex biologics such as monoclonal antibodies.
+The Praesto® range is a modern range of high-performing chromatography resins that deliver exceptional results on a high flow agarose base matrix with a porosity and pore structures ideal for the purification of large, complex biologics such as monoclonal antibodies.

 How do Protein and MAb Purification Resins work?